priyanshu-mishra/Colour_to_BW/README.md

 # Colour to BW
 A Python script to convert a coloured image into a Black and White version of the same (without any loss in image quality).

-A simple python script which takes colored image filename as argument and converts it into grayscale image and saves the output image file.
-It shows the basic usage of Pillow library.
+This is a very simple Python script takes a colored image filename as argument and converts it into grayscale image and saves the output image file, showing the basic usage of the Pillow library.

 Libraries Required:
 Pillow (PIL)